TClark1011/obsidian-find-and-replace-in-selection/README.md

 1. Enter the text you want to be replaced
 1. Enter the text you want to be inserted
 1. Press the "Replace All" button

+**Line Breaks:** You can replace line breaks by using '\n' when writing out the text you want to be replaced.